waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 ```
 mkdir -p ~/sources
 ```
-Create a text file named update_osm_file.target in the "sources" directory.
+Create a text file named "update_osm_file.target" in the "sources" directory.
 This file should contain the desired OSM data file name.
 Use the following command to create the file:

 ```